alan-turing-institute/azure-sensible/examples/jupyter_hub.md

 ```

 Alternatively if you want to leverage a GPU in your work, you can deploy a size
-with a GPU as the data science virtual machine image already has the drivers
+with a GPU as the DSVM image already has the drivers installed.
-installed.
 For example

 ```diff
 # Default = "Standard_B2s"